 Let me start by telling you what Harz is, in case you don’t know already, and no it is not a typo.
-The Harz region, with its 600 to 1141 meters above sea level, is as close as it gets to mountains in the north of Germany.
+The Harz national park, with its 600 to 1141 meters above sea level, is as close as it gets to mountains in the north of Germany.
 In spite of not being the Himalayas, the Harz mountains have their charm.
-Harz is dotted with picturesque towns and UNESCO heritage sites.
-It also offers a plethora of entertaining things to do for those who love the outdoors.
-If you do decide to visit the Harz mountains, you won’t go home disappointed.
+The Harz mountains are dotted with picturesque towns and UNESCO heritage sites.
+The region also offers a plethora of entertaining things to do for those who love the outdoors.
+If you do decide to visit the Harz region, you won’t go home disappointed.

-The Harz national park is located between the Lower Saxony and Saxony-Anhalt regions in the north of Germany.
-It is almost halfway between Hamburg, Hannover and Berlin, so that whether you are visiting the Hansestadt (a.k.a.
-Hamburg) or exploring the German capital taking a quick trip to the Harz National Park will never be too far off.
+The Harz National Park is located between the Lower Saxony and Saxony-Anhalt regions in the north of Germany.
+It is almost halfway between Hamburg, Hannover and Berlin.
+That means, that whether you are visiting the Hansestadt (a.k.a.
+Hamburg) or exploring the German capital, taking a quick trip to the Harz mountains will never be too far off.

 British writer Simon Winder described Quedlinburg as a “daft little Harz Mountain town” and said that its sheer beauty was never far from his mind.
 He misses its “rambling street pattern, the beauty of the countless, red-roofed half-timbered houses and, of course, the ‘pocket Schloss’ perched on its hill with a beautiful Romanesque abbey.”